cecamarty/FileServer/README.md

 - The server uses the user's Downloads directory as the root directory by default.
 - You can set a password for access by entering it when prompted.

+## Author / Credits

+This project was created by Ham (https://github.com/cecamarty).

 ## License